WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 How might one build such a model?

 - Disallow all _DynamoDB_ API calls.
+[This IAM policy might come in handy](https://github.com/aws-samples/aws-dynamodb-examples/blob/master/DynamoDBIAMPolicies/AmazonDynamoDBAppendOnlyAccess.json).
 - Disallow all PartiQL `Update` calls.
 - Use the `Insert` statements for the first write.
 - Use the `Select` statements for the writes.